Horkey: Late survivals

 Bloomfield noted in his introduction that "these customs are going fast out of use".
 In the illustrations provided by George Cruikshank for the children's edition of 1882, those at the feast are dressed in the fashion of a bygone time.
 The scene is distanced, much as the poet himself presents it, as a piece of folklore.
-But there were still survivals of the custom, and even revivals, as evidenced by news items from 1901-2 that speak of "old-time horkeys" in the village of Foxearth.
+But there were still survivals of the custom, and even revivals, as evidenced by news items from 1901 to 1902 that speak of "old-time horkeys" in the village of Foxearth.

 By 1934, the artist Thomas Hennell was commenting that "since the passing of the Agricultural Wages Bill, the Horkey has been generally abandoned, though one or two landowners in the eastern counties are still generous enough to give a supper each year".
 There was, nevertheless, one revival at the end of the 20th century by the Morris Men of the Suffolk village of Glemsford.